 - S3(Simple Storage Service): AWS S3 services provide scalable object store services with SLA of 11 9’s.
 We are using this service to host all the public and private static assets.

 - ElasticCache: Caching service used by the application to store frequently used objects and as a broker for Celery Workers.

 - Elastic Beanstalk: AWS provides short of PASS service using beanstalk which manages EB, auto-scaling, runtime-environment etc. for your application.
 We are using EB to host platform services.

-Of course, this is just a 10000-feet highlight of integrations which we have and the things which have achieved.
+This is just a 10000-feet highlight of integrations which we have and the things which have achieved.
 The system is online and functional with features being discovered and developed on the top.